zinduaschool/SQL_30-Day-Challenge_Part-1/Week 1 SQL Project/Week 1 SQL Project.md

 Beneficiary Partner Data| Each Partner records the number of projects in a subset of villages and records the number of beneficiaries|
 Jurisdiction Hierachy| Village is the lowest then District then Region|

+> Please note that in the **tablegen.sql script** only 2 tables have been created, your first practice task will be to create the table to store the datapoints required, i.e partner_id, partner, village, beneficiaries, beneficiary_type.

 2. Write a SQL script that creates the following summary tables (can be tables or views):

   a) ****District_summary****.